Peanut Butter & Banana Cookies: A Classic Combo for Happy Pups

 Q: Can I use a different flour?

-Q: How often can I give these treats?
+Q: How often should I give these?

-Q: Can I add anything else for extra flavor?
+Q: Can I add extra flavor?

-Q: Are these cookies safe for puppies?
+Q: Are these okay for puppies?

-Q: How can I make these cookies crunchier?
+Q: How do I make them crunchier?

 Final Thoughts